 Biography for Secretary of State

 Jason Kander, 32, was sworn in as Missouri's 39th Secretary of State in January 2013.
+He is America's youngest statewide elected official.
 A former U.S. Army Captain, Jason is a veteran of the war in Afghanistan.
 Prior to his election as Secretary of State, he practiced law, represented Kansas City in the Missouri General Assembly, and served on the Missouri Veterans Commission.
 He is a graduate of American University and Georgetown Law School and is married to his high school sweetheart, Diana.
-He is America's youngest statewide elected official.
+Their son, True, was born in September 2013.